AngeloGaeta1990/Password_generator/README.md

 - [Code institute](https://codeinstitute.net/) for providing the template used in this project
 - [Chatgpt](https://openai.com/blog/chatgpt) for assisting in troubleshooting and proofreading
 - [PWNED](https://haveibeenpwned.com/) for providing the API method to verify if a password is secure.
-- [textkool](https://textkool.com/en/ascii-art-generator?hl=default&vl=default&font=Red%20Phoenix&text=Your%20text%20here%20) for thr generation of ASCII art.
+- [textkool](https://textkool.com/en/ascii-art-generator?hl=default&vl=default&font=Red%20Phoenix&text=Your%20text%20here%20) for the generation of ASCII art.
 - Great thanks to [David Bowers](https://github.com/dnlbowers) for assisting in shaping the project and providing the motivation to move forward.